IgnatEduardo/scheduler-simulator/README.md

-A Scheduler Simulator made in C for a University Project. <br>
+##A Scheduler Simulator made in C for a University Project.
 Team:
 <t>	Marian-Madalin Neagu
     	Cristian Soare